Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 And that's the thing about skull jewellery.
 People see the skull and think death, darkness, maybe rebellion.
 But the people who actually wear it?
 Most of them are thinking about life.
 About not wasting it.
 About the fact that every single day is borrowed time, and borrowed time is the only kind there is.

 This article is about where that idea comes from.
-We're going 2,000 years deep - through Roman triumphs and medieval plague art, through Tibetan skull cups and Mexican sugar skulls, through Alexander McQueen's runway and Keith Richards' fingers.
+We're going 2,000 years deep, through Roman triumphs and medieval plague art, through Tibetan skull cups and Mexican sugar skulls, through high-fashion runways and rock-and-roll stages.
 By the end, you'll never look at a skull pendant the same way.

 What Memento Mori Actually Means (And Why It's Not Depressing)